 Melissa is enjoying her second week of school.
-She is learning new and exciting things and making new friends.
+She’s learning new and exciting things and making new friends.
 There are many new faces, like Jenna.
 Melissa doesn’t remember her at all.
 Joey said she was new and just moved there.

 Jenna is quiet and sits alone.
-She does not talk and never raises her hand when the teacher asks a question.
-Melissa also notices that Jenna does not have new clothes like the other kids.
+She doesn’t talk and never raises her hand when the teacher asks a question.
+Melissa also noticed that Jenna doesn’t have new clothes like the other kids.
 Even her shoes are old.
 One has a hole in it, and Melissa could see her pinky toe sticking out showing a blue sock.

-Melissa asked her mom, “Momma, there is a new girl in our class.
-I have not seen her before.
-Joey says she is new.”
+Melissa asked her mom, “Mommy, there’s a new girl in our class.
+I haven’t seen her before.
+Joey says she’s new.”

 “Do you mean Jenna?”
-Melissa mom asks.
+Melissa’s mom asked.
 “I met her mom at Meet the Teacher Night.”

-“She is new, sweetie,” Melissa mom explained, “Sometimes new people are scared.
+“She’s new, sweetie,” Melissa’s mom explained, “Sometimes new people are scared.
 Maybe you should talk to her?”

-“But what if she is mean or doesn’t like me?”
-Melissa asks.
+“But what if she’s mean or doesn’t like me?”
+Melissa asked.

-“I don’t think she is mean.
-She is in a new school with new faces.
+“I don’t think she’s mean.
+She’s in a new school with new faces.
 She just needs a friend.”

-“I can try, Momma,” Melissa says and goes to sleep.
+“I can try, Mommy,” Melissa said and goes to sleep.

-The next day Melissa sees Jenna sitting under a tree while the other kids are playing tag.
-She walks over to her and invites her to play with them.
+The next day Melissa saw Jenna sitting under a tree while the other kids were playing tag.
+She walked over to her and invited her to play with them.

-“No, I can run very well,” says Jenna sadly.
+“No, I can’t run very well,” Jenna said sadly.

-Jenna points to her shoe, there is a hole, and the sole is coming off.
+Jenna pointed to her shoe, there was a hole, and the sole was coming off.
 “My mom can’t afford to buy me a new pair, and these hurt when I run.”

-Jenna smiles, “Sure, but I don’t want to keep you from playing.”
+Jenna smiled, “Sure, but I don’t want to keep you from playing.”

 “It’s okay.
 I’m a fast runner, and I always win, so let them have their chance.”
 That made Jenna laugh.

-“At my old school, I was pretty fast too,” said Jenna.
+“At my old school, I was pretty fast too,” Jenna said.

 Joey came up to them, “Melissa, why are you talking to her?
 She’s poor.
 You don’t want to be around her, come back and play with us.”

-Melissa did not know what to do.
+Melissa didn’t know what to do.
 What was poor?
-She looked over at Jenna; she had tears in her eyes.
+She looked at Jenna; she had tears in her eyes.
 She got up and ran away, her shoe nearly falling apart.

-“That was mean,” said Melissa.
+“That was mean,” Melissa said.
 “She is new, Joey.
 She just wants a friend.”